-The best way to assess the success of a Recruiting Agency is to review what their clients say about them, and the results which are achieved for those clients.
+The best way to assess the success of a Recruiting Agency is to review what their clients say about them and the results achieved for those clients.

 As a recruiter, you dream of landing your first client, but once you do, you realize it’s only the start of what you hope will be a successful business.
 Have you ever wondered how to start a recruiting agency business?
 There’s so much you can learn from books, but nothing beats getting real-world experience.

 Here are some real life success stories of recruitment agencies that have made it big:

 Sharon Koifman (from Montreal, Quebec, Canada) started DistantJob over 15 years ago.